eagleeyejack/eagleeyejack/README.md

 ### Alright? 👋🏻

-I'm a Software Engineer at LloydsDirect.
+I'm a Software Engineer at Doccla.

 ### Currently working with 🔭

-- React, React Native, TypeScript, Node.js, Serverless, GraphQL & Vue.js.
+- React, React Native & TypeScript.